MicrosoftDocs/sql-docs/docs/reporting-services/create-a-basic-table-report-ssrs-tutorial.md

 ---
 # Create a Basic Table Report (SSRS Tutorial)

-In this tutorial, you use *Report Designer* in Visual Studio / SQL Server Data Tools (SSDT) to create a basic SQL Server Reporting Services (SSRS) paginated report with a table, based on the **AdventureWorks2016** database.
-You can also create [!INCLUDE[ssrsnoversion-md](../includes/ssrsnoversion-md.md)] paginated reports with Report Builder.
+In this tutorial, you use the *Report Designer* tool in Visual Studio / SQL Server Data Tools (SSDT).
+You create a SQL Server Reporting Services (SSRS) paginated report.
+The report contains a query table, created from data in the AdventureWorks2016 database.

-As you progress in this tutorial, you are going to learn how to:
+As you progress in this tutorial, you're going to learn how to:

 - create a report project.
 - set up a data connection.